Master of Public Policy

 Program Requirements and Policies

-- For the Master of Public Policy, a total of 10 courses or 30 credits are required.
+• The Master of Public Policy requires a total of 30 credits (10 courses).

 Course Requirements